-To see video or high-resolution display output on an external Thunderbolt device, connect the Thunderbolt device according to the instructions.
+To see the computer screen image on a high-definition TV or monitor, connect the high-definition device according to the instructions.

-NOTE: To connect a USB Type-C ThunderboltTM device to your computer, you need a USB Type-C cable, purchased separately.

-1. Connect one end of the USB Type-C cable to the USB Type-C Thunderbolt port on the computer.
+- NOTE: To connect an HDMI device to your computer, you need an HDMI cable, purchased separately. - 1.
+Connect one end of the HDMI cable to the HDMI port on the computer. - NOTE: HDMI port shape can vary by product.

-- 2. Connect the other end of the cable to the external Thunderbolt device. - 3.
-Press the Windows key + p to cycle through one of four display states: - PC screen only: View the screen image on the computer only. - Duplicate: View the screen image simultaneously on both the computer and external device. - Extend: View the screen image extended across both the computer and external device. - Second screen only: View the screen image on the external device only.
+- 2. Connect the other end of the cable to the high-definition TV or monitor. - 3.
+Press the Windows key + p to cycle through one of four display states: - PC screen only: View the screen image on the computer only. - Duplicate: View the screen image simultaneously on both the computer and the external device. - Extend: View the screen image extended across both the computer and the external device. - Second screen only: View the screen image on the external device only.